-28 PRESENTING SCHNEIDER ELECTRIC INNOVATIVE PLATFORM FOR AUTOMATION IN BUILDINGS AND INDUSTRY
+28 PRESENTING SCHNEIDER ELECTRIC INNOVATIVE PLATFORM FOR AUTOMATION

+IN BUILDINGS AND INDUSTRY

+PRESENTING VLATKA MATKOVIC PULJIC,

-30 presenting vlatka matkovic puljic, NGO HEAL DO WE KNOW WHAT QUALITY IS THE AIR WE BREATHE
+NGO HEAL DO WE KNOW WHAT QUALITY

+IS THE AIR WE BREATHE

-34 PRESENTING LIDIJA KESAR, NGO FRACTAL THE PROBLEM WITH AIR OUALITY MONITORING IN SERBIA
+PRESENTING LIDIJA KESAR, NGO FRACTAL

+THE PROBLEM WITH AIR QUALITY

+MONITORING IN SERBIA

-38 PRESENTING THOMAS LUBECK, regional manager at IFC | WE CREATE FINANCIAL MARKET
+PRESENTING THOMAS LUBECK, regional manager at IFC WE CREATE FINANCIAL MARKET

-42 PRESENTING ROBERT NYGARD, First Secretary
+PRESENTING ROBERT NYGARD, First Secretary

-Programme Officer in Development Cooperation Section of the Swedish Embassy in Serbia SUPPORT TO ENVIRONMENTAL PROTECTION PROJECTS
+Programme Officer in Development Cooperation

+Section of the Swedish Embassy in Serbia

+SUPPORT TO ENVIRONMENTAL PROTECTION

+PROJECTS
-48 DRAGICA PILIPOVIC CHAFFEY and JOVANA LUKIC, SBB Foundation

-The campaign "Don't litter!
-No excuses!"

-Thanks to the obvious results of the campaign, an idea of an individual, personal contribution to environmental protection came to life again, confirmed the point women of the SBB foundation, Dragica Pilipovic Chaffey and Jovana Lukic.
+48 DRAGICA PILIPOVIC CHAFFEY and JOVANA LUKIC, SBB Foundation The campaign "Don't litter!
+No individual, personal contribution to environmental protection came to life again, confirmed the point women of the SBB foundation, Dragica Pilipovic Chaffey and Jovana Lukic.